weblogic-online/yii2-cron/README.md

 Install package via Composer
 ```
-composer require voodoo-mobile/yii2-cron
+composer require rossmann-it/yii2-cron
 ```

 ### Requirements

-* PHP 5.3 or above
+* PHP 5.4 or above
 * [mtdowling/cron-expression](https://github.com/mtdowling/cron-expression)

 ### Configure
-* Create tables if you want to store data in database (SQL queries in `DbHelper` class)
+* Create tables if you want to store data in database (use Yii migration)
 * Implement `TaskInterface` and `TaskRunInterface` or use predefined classes from the Example folder
 * Copy and modify controller and views.
 Or create your own.
 * Import tasks through interface or add them manually
 * Add new line into crontab file that will invoke ```TaskRunner::checkAndRunTasks()```
-* Disable tasks that will be invoke through the manager
+* Disable tasks that will be invoked through the manager
 * Make sure that manager is not publicly available

 ## Screenshots